pschafran/BPIC/README.md

 ```
 If executables are not in the Terminal's `PATH`, you can link to the absolute path of the file:
 ```
+cd BPIC/dependencies
 ln -s /Users/peter/bin/galax-1.1.0-mac/galax1 galax
 ```
-Alternatively, paths can be provided on the command line:
+Alternatively, paths can be provided on the command line when the program is run:
 ```
 BPIC.py -i input_files -o output -f taxon --mafft-path /Users/peter/opt/miniconda3/bin/mafft --mrbayes-path /opt/homebrew/bin/mb
 ```